code-kiwi/learning_Rust/README.md

 This repository contains my personal work while learning the Rust programming language.

-I am mainly following the official book, **:contentReference[oaicite:0]{index=0}**, and experimenting with small examples and exercises along the way.
+I am mainly following the official book and experimenting with small examples and exercises along the way.

 ## Goals